Should You Supplement School Speech Therapy with Private Sessions?

 1 School speech therapy is often done in groups

-Many parents and caregivers may not realize that when children have speech therapy in school, they are often receiving it in a group.
+When children have speech therapy in school, they often receive it in a group.
 Caseloads are often very high in schools.
 This means each speech therapist is working with a large number of students.
 In order for every child to be seen, group therapy one or two times per week is the answer.

 Let’s say a child receives 30 minutes of speech therapy per session, with three other children in the group.
 Splitting 30 minutes of the speech therapist’s attention among four kids (who may all be working on different things) doesn’t leave a lot of time for one-on-one therapy and practice for each child.
-This may cause progress to be slower.
+This may cause your child's progress to be slower.
+In comparison, private therapy focuses solely on your child’s unique needs, at a pace that suits them best.

-Splitting 30 minutes of the speech therapist’s attention among four kids doesn’t leave a lot of time for one-on-one therapy and practice for each child.
+Splitting 30 minutes of the speech therapist’s attention among four kids doesn’t leave a lot of time for one-on-one therapy for each child.

-This isn’t true for every child, of course!
+Of course, services vary from school to school.
 Some children are able to get one-on-one speech therapy in school.
 And some children are able to make the progress they need in a group.
 However, a group setting is a big factor when considering if your child needs more speech therapy outside of school.
+You may want to ask how many other students are being seen along with your child.

 2 School speech therapy goals have to be educationally necessary